PaulSchweizer/UVBasedPoseReader/README.md

 The top node of the setup, referred to as info_node in the code will hold attributes for the __outValue__ and the __coneAngle__ of the PoseReader that work just like a classic PoseReader setup.

-Fell free to use and alter the code
+Fell free to use and alter the code.
-Enjoy!